-Met Éireann has issued an orange weather warning for two counties
+Met Éireann have issued an orange weather warning for two counties